Just Ask Them Twice: Choice Probabilities and Identification of Ex ante returns and Willingness-To-Pay: Identification of the Population Distribution of Ex Ante Returns

 \section{Identification of the Population Distribution of Ex Ante Returns}

 This section provides novel nonparametric identification results for the population distribution of ex ante returns.
-Section \ref{subsec:framework} describes the econometric framework.
-Section \ref{subsec:example} follows with a motivating example.
-Section \ref{subsec:assumptions} details the key assumptions.
-Section \ref{subsec:intuition} delivers a quick intuition, before Section \ref{subsec:main_results} provides the main identification result.
-Then, Section \ref{subsec:counterfactual} shows how this result can be used to perform an ex ante prediction.
-Finally, Section \ref{subsec:comparison} compares the framework with the existing literature.
+Section \ref{subsec:main_results} provides the main identification result for the distribution of reservation wages and ex ante returns.
+Section \ref{subsec:additional_results} presents additional results for other parameters of interest, including the WTP.
+Then, Section \ref{subsec:counterfactual} shows how the results can be used to perform an ex ante prediction.
+Finally, Section \ref{subsec:comparison} compares the framework and identification results with the existing literature.